mangalam-research/wed/README.rst

 Testing
 =======

-Note that due to the asynchronous nature the JavaScript environments used to run the tests, if the test suites are run on a system experiencing heavy load or if the OS has to swap a lot of memory from the hard disk, they may fail some or all tests.
+Note that due to the asynchronous nature of the JavaScript environments used to run the tests, if the test suites are run on a system experiencing heavy load or if the OS has to swap a lot of memory from the hard disk, they may fail some or all tests.
 I've witnessed this